 Python rjust

-In this section, we discuss how to write rjust Function with an example, and the syntax is
+In this section, we discuss how to write Python rjust Function with an example, and is syntax is shown below.

 String_Value.rjust(Width, Char)